 Risk Reduction

 Data and analytics investments fail more often than they succeed.
 The reasons are predictable: unclear strategy, poor governance, wrong choices, misaligned incentives, and lack of executive sponsorship.
 Having an experienced Head of Data involved early reduces your risk.
 This means before contracts are signed and teams are built.
-Many organisations discover too late that they lack the [organisational readiness for advanced analytics](/data-strategy/ai-readiness-advanced-analytics/)—the governance, ownership clarity, and decision frameworks that make analytics investments sustainable.
+Many organisations discover too late that they lack the organisational readiness for advanced analytics—the governance, ownership clarity, and decision frameworks that make analytics investments sustainable.
+The same applies to self-service analytics and BI programmes: tool rollouts without definitions and ownership reproduce the same failure pattern.

 Decision Clarity